The Clean Vehicle Rebate & Credit: The Updated EV Incentive that Has a Hidden Catch

 Another important goal is to encourage EV manufacturers to conduct mineral extraction, processing, and recycling, as well as battery manufacturing and assembly in the United States.
 Incentivizing EV manufacturers to pursue that “Made in America” stamp of approval would benefit the future of the EV industry in the U.S. and reduce reliance on problematic supply chains and foreign materials and supplies.
 However, until more EV manufacturers begin meeting this “Made in America” standard, few consumers will be receiving the tax credit.

-Find More Information on the Clean Vehicle Credit and Other EV Rebates, Tax Incentives, and Grants
+Find More Information on the Clean Vehicle Rebate or Credit and Other EV Rebates, Tax Incentives, and Grants

 Want to learn more about the revised tax credit?
 Check out this great article from PBS News Hour.
 They talk with EV researchers and tax experts to get the low-down on the recent changes and why they were made.
 For additional EV incentives, make sure to visit AFDC’s laws and incentives database.
 There are a lot of different state and federal options to help get you and your family into your first (or second) EV.
 For the latest info on sustainable products, green energy tech, and other content on eco-conscious living, subscribe to eveelife.com and follow us on Facebook and Instagram.